hugomg/lullaby/README.md

 ##Instalation

+The easiest way to install this project is using [Luarocks](http://luarocks.org/).
 Download the source code for this repository and run the following command from inside the main directory:

 ```bash
 luarocks make